 d.
 What would be the main disadvantage of using ultrasound compared with the prediction rule (neglecting costs and delays)?
 [1]

 e.
 This study included consecutive boys with "acute scrotum" who were going to be explored surgically.
-The 4 clinical features included in the decision rule (pain <24 hours, nausea/vomiting, abnormal cremasteric reflex, high position of the testis) were undoubtedly used to make the diagnosis of “acute scrotum.”
-What bias would that cause, and how would it be expected to affect the estimates of sensitivity and specificity?
+The 4 clinical features included in the decision rule (pain <24 hours, nausea/vomiting, abnormal cremasteric reflex, high position of the testis) were undoubtedly used to help decide who had an “acute scrotum” and hence would be included in the study.
+What bias would that cause, and how would it be expected to affect the estimates of sensitivity and specificity of the clinical prediction rule for testicular torsion?
 [2]

 So far, we have been discussing the real Boettcher study.
 Suppose that, to avoid the problem noted in Part e above, the same authors performed a new study including consecutive boys with a chief complaint of scrotal pain at triage whether or not the evaluating MD (or anybody else) thought the patient had an “acute scrotum.”
 Although all boys with a chief complaint of scrotal pain were included, those who were felt to have “acute scrotum” were taken to the operating room as in the real Boettcher study, but those who were not felt to have “acute scrotum” received a follow-up urological evaluation including ultrasound at 24 hours and again at 1 week.
 If either of these evaluations showed testicular torsion, absence of blood flow to the testis, or a non-viable testis, the patient was counted as having TT (i.e., D+).
 Otherwise, he was considered not to have TT (i.e, D-).
 Assume that TT sometimes resolves spontaneously (which is true), but doesn't develop in the week of follow-up among boys who did not already have it.